 For more information about programs and education abroad at Penn State, we encourage you to meet with or contact our Peer Advisers.
 These study abroad returnees can explain program options, give an overview of the education abroad process, as well as provide information about his/her program.
 If you are not at University Park, contact your Campus Global Representative.

-To learn more about this program, contact the faculty leader, Robert Ricketts or your kinesiology adviser.
+To learn more about this program, contact the faculty leader, Alison Weimer or your Kinesiology adviser.
 To learn more about the specifics of the program, schedule an appointment with the education abroad adviser for the program.